timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-01-27
+# Objectives for Today 2021-01-28

 - Prepare a marketing blitz for Eggcelerate! sale.
-- Finding places to push out the Eggcelerate! sale.
+- Getting the landing page up and running on dev at least.
 - Trying to setup a funnel and/or some form of poll to collect information about their experience.
-- If there is any time left over jump into playing on Turtle Bot.
+- Research where to post about the sale during the sale!

 **Purpose**